smlhelp/book/docs/concepts/modules/README.md

 This idea, however, is rather limited in scope.
 What if we would like to deal with a function that depends upon another function?
 Then we cannot freely make the swap between functions, and substitute a function into a context where its dependencies do not exist.
 Indeed, we cannot perform such a substitution at all in the case where a function is in any way defined beyond its own function body itself.

 We don't want to outlaw such practices, however - we simply need to make our _abstraction boundaries_ more explicit.
-When we have a package or otherwise standalone bundle of software, we should be able to use all of its components that are muutally dependent on each other - not just make our distinctions at the function level.
+When we have a package or otherwise standalone bundle of software, we should be able to use all of its components that are mutually dependent on each other - not just make our distinctions at the function level.
 We will do so using SML's module system.

 ## Modules: Basics

 SML takes both the ideas of the _specification_ and the _implementation_ and provides a way of codifying both within the language itself.
-Of course, it is rather difficult to say "implement the list reversal function in $O(n)$ asymptotic time in $n$, the length of the list" in code<a href="#footnote1">_<sup>[1]</sup>_</a>, so SML will only deal with specifications at the _type-level_.
+Of course, it is rather difficult to say "implement the list reversal function in $O(n)$ asymptotic time in $n$, the length of the list" in code, so SML will only deal with specifications at the _type-level_.
 That is, within SML itself, a specification for a function is simply a type for that function.

 The term for a specification in SML is called a _signature_.
 Consider the following specification and implementation of a package for modular arithmetic.
 Note that the comments are optional.